Motorist arrested after driving into Rincon parade, injuring officer

 RINCON, Ga.
 (WSAV) — A motorist is now behind bars after purposely plowing into a parade in Rincon on Saturday morning, according to the Rincon Police Department.

-Around 10:20 a.m, the Let Freedom Ring Parade was underway when a vehicle drove around a manned barricade and into a crowd of pedestrians on the parade route.
+Around 10:20 a.m. at the Let Freedom Ring Parade, police said a vehicle drove around a manned barricade and into a crowd of pedestrians on the parade route.

-Officials say two additional officers attempted to stop the vehicle, but the driver continued to drive, narrowly missing bystanders.
+Officials said two additional officers attempted to stop the vehicle, but the driver continued to drive, narrowly missing bystanders.

-The driver, 38-year-old Anthony Rodriguez. continued down the route attempting to head straight for the Effingham County Sheriff and Chief Deputy and the Rincon Chief of Police and Seargent while driving recklessly.
+The driver, 38-year-old Anthony Rodriguez, continued down the route attempting to head straight for the Effingham County sheriff and chief deputy, the Rincon police chief and a sergeant.

-The 3rd ID marching band had to dive in different directions to avoid being hit by the vehicle.
+The 3rd ID marching band had to dive in different directions to avoid being hit by the vehicle, police explained.

 Rodriguez was forced to stop when Rincon K-9 Officer Gallagher went head-on into the vehicle at the intersection of Ft.
 Howard and Windsong Drive.

-No bystanders sustained serious injuries, but the officer was sent to the hospital for an evaluation.
+No bystanders sustained serious injuries, but Gallagher was sent to the hospital for an evaluation.
 His partner, K-9 officer Razor, did not sustain injuries.

 Georgia State Patrol is investigating the accident.